Home —> UV LED Lighting for Fluorescent Leak Detection and Security Marker Inspection

 Fluorescent Leak Detection

 Leak detection with fluorescent tracers is one of the most demanding and highest-value UV inspection applications.
 A small quantity of UV-fluorescent dye is added to the fluid or gas in the system under test.
-Any leakage point is detected by imaging the exterior of the system under UV illumination.
+Any leakage point is found by imaging the exterior of the system under UV illumination.
 The leaked fluorescent tracer fluoresces brightly under UV excitation, making even very small leak points visible against the dark background of the surrounding surface.

 Applications in Hydraulic and Pneumatic Systems

-Hydraulic systems in automotive, aerospace, and industrial machinery use fluorescent tracer dyes to locate minute leak points on hoses, connectors, seals, and heat exchangers.
-The fluorescent tracer is typically added to the hydraulic fluid or coolant at a concentration of 0.1% to 0.5%.
+Hydraulic systems in automotive, aerospace, and industrial machinery use fluorescent tracer dyes to pinpoint minute leak points on hoses, connectors, seals, and heat exchangers.
+The fluorescent tracer is usually added to the hydraulic fluid or coolant at a concentration of 0.1% to 0.5%.
 After running the system under operating pressure, the exterior is imaged under UV illumination.
 Even a single drop of leaked fluid fluoresces brightly and is immediately detectable.

 Leak Detection in Refrigeration and Air Conditioning Systems

 Refrigeration and air conditioning systems require 100% leak testing before shipment.
 UV fluorescent tracer dyes are compatible with most refrigerant and compressor oil formulations.
 The assembled system is charged with refrigerant containing the UV tracer and pressurised.
-Leak points are detected by UV machine vision inspection of the brazed joints, valve connections, and pipe penetrations.
+Leak points are found by UV machine vision inspection of the brazed joints, valve connections, and pipe penetrations.

 Security Marker and Authentication Verification

-Security markers that are invisible under white light and fluoresce under UV illumination are widely used for product authentication, document security, and brand protection.
+Security markers that stay invisible under white light and fluoresce under UV illumination are widely used for product authentication, document security, and brand protection.
 Machine vision systems using UV LED illuminators can verify the presence, position, and content of these security features at production speed.

 Pharmaceutical Label Authentication